 This checklist outlines the sampling procedure to be followed by ABP Berthing/Marine Officers attending an oil spill.
-It also summarises the guidance given in MCA STOp Notice 4/2001, "...
-Collection and Handling of Oil Samples".
+It also summarises the guidance given in the MCA STOp Notices.
 Following the guidance ensures that samples of enough quantity will be taken, sealed, labelled and handled correctly.
 Form can be found at OSCP 2021: Supporting Form section 4.8